Master Points Explained

 - Provincial Master or higher Rank

-- Club Master or lower Rank and 30 or less Rating Points but 5 or more A Points or
+- Club Master or lower Rank with 30 or less Rating Points or 4.99 or less A Points

 There are ten ranks accorded to holders of Master Points